 This course is designed to teach students basic principles of metal lathe, vertical milling machine, surface grinding, drill press use, and thread tapping, exposing them to applicable practices utilizing those machines through the use of exercises and in the development of their projects.
-Students will learn about machine tool as they work on their projects, a center punch, a machined, metal goblet, and machinist's hammer.
+Students will learn about machine tools as they work on their projects: a metal goblet, machinist cube and machinist's hammer.
 This will be done in a project oriented setting, maximizing "learning by doing."